alihayajneh/OLLAMA_DEEPSEEK_RAG/README.md

 │── 📁 uploads      # Stores Uploaded PDFs (Auto genrated)
 │── 📁 vector_db    # Stores FAISS Index for each session (Auto genrated)
 │── app.py          # Main Flask Server
-│── requirements.txt # List of Dependencies
-│── README.md       # Documentation
+│── requirements.txt # List of Dependencies (This is my entire pip freeze results, some of them are not needed) │── README.md       # Documentation
 ```